lukeevangraham/gatsby-blog/src/resources/test-3/index.md

 # Travel Trivia

 ## What I did
-- Developed a trivia game using timers, JavaScript for the logic and jQuery to manipulate the HTML
+- Developed a trivia game using JavaScript (for the timers and logic) and jQuery to manipulate the HTML

 ## Libraries / Tools
 - jQuery
 - Javascript
 - Timers
+- Bootstrap
 - HTML
 - CSS